 The top private telecom players like Vodafone-Idea Cellular and Airtel have disconnected connections for subscribers who have not recharged with their unlimited plans.

-The prepaid customers are disappointed with this move as they are forced to recharge every month.
+This has disappointed prepaid customers as they need to recharge every month.
 They are left with not much choice but to recharge with a minimum amount.

 The minimum amount is pinching many pockets.
 It starts with a Rs 35 recharge per month.
 However, even before we know the amount will soar and will leave customers no choice.

-In the event of not recharging with the minimum amount every month, the service will be disconnected.
+In the event of not recharging with the minimum amount every month, the service will cease.

 The telecom providers are playing ‘smart’ and TRAI is coming down heavy on them.
 However, subscribers are yet to see their numbers getting active.

 Subscribers are complaining that the Rs 10 recharge which provides a balance of approximately Rs 7 is crediting the recharge.
-The balance gets deducted as well but the incoming and outgoing services are still barred.
+The balance reduces as well but the incoming and outgoing services are still barred.

 Apparently, the companies claim to be deducting the balance against the recharge which many customers are not aware of.